Doing Business with the City of Vancouver

 To be placed on the City of Vancouver’s supplier list for services and construction contracts, please visit the Municipal Research and Services Center website.

 Procurement Services obtains quotations, bids, responses, or proposals in one of three ways: (1) the department may call the supplier and request a verbal quotation; (2) the department may call the supplier and request a written quotation; or (3) Procurement Services may solicit for quotations (RFQ: Request for Quotations), bids (ITB: Invitation to Bid), responses (RFQu: Request for Qualifications), proposals (RFP: Request for Proposals), or other available solicitation methods.
 Suppliers must follow the instructions outlined in these requests in order to ensure compliance and a responsive submittal.

-The City will solicit for quotes and proposals when the purchase exceed:
+The City will solicit for quotations, responses, or proposals when the purchase exceed:

 - $35,000 for most professional services; and

-- All amounts for public works (among applicable suppliers on the Small Works Roster)
+- All amounts for public works (including applicable suppliers on the Small Works Roster)

-Formal bid procedures will be used for goods, materials, equipment and services procurements valued at more than $300,000 and an ITB solicitation methods will be used construction projects over $300,000.
-Bid specifications are prepared jointly by Procurement Services and the department.
-Notices are placed on the Procurement Services website and in local and regional newspapers and business journals.
+An ITB or RFP solicitation methods will be used for goods, materials, equipment and services procurements valued at more than $300,000 and an ITB solicitation methods will be used construction projects over $300,000.
+Bid specifications are prepared jointly by Procurement Services and the using department.
+In some cases, notices are placed on the Procurement Services website and in local and regional newspapers and business journals.
 Information about obtaining bid packets is available by contacting Procurement Services at, 415 W 6th Street, Vancouver, or by call (360) 487-8430.
 Sealed bids are publicly opened as indicated in the bid specifications.
 Bids will not be accepted after the bid opening time.
 Suppliers, while not required, are invited to attend the bid opening.

 In accordance with the City of Vancouver Municipal Code, contracts and purchase orders are awarded as described in the solicitation document.